 The Board Risk Management Committee (the "BRMC") comprises five directors.
-All of the members of the BRMC, including its Chairman, are non-executive directors ("NED").
+All of the members of the BRMC, including its Chairman, are NED.
 A majority (three out of five) of the members of the BRMC, including its Chairman, are INED of the Bank.
 The BRMC members are appropriately qualified to discharge their responsibilities with extensive experience in risk management issues and practices.
-The BRMC held four meetings during the year ended 31 December 2020.
+The BRMC held four meetings during the year ended 31 December 2022.

-BRMC members for the year ended 31 December 2020
+BRMC members for the year ended 31 December 2022

 Ms. Nancy Sau Ling TSE (Chairman) INED

 Mr. SEAH Lim Huat, Peter NED

 Mr. Piyush GUPTA NED

 Mr. Dominic Chiu Fai HO INED

 Mr. HO Hing Yuen, David INED